GoodnessFx/VIBRRANIUM/README.md

-# 🛡️ VIBRANIUM — Autonomous Smart Contract Guardian
+# 🛡️ VIBRANIUM • Smart Contract Guardian

-VIBRANIUM is a production-ready, fully autonomous security system for DeFi protocols.
+VIBRANIUM is a security system for DeFi protocols.
 It monitors live transactions, detects exploit patterns in real-time, and automatically pauses vulnerable contracts before funds are drained.

 ## 🚀 Key Features